slowphil/texmacs-win-builder/README.md

 - pull the sibling repo [mingw-w64-texmacs](https://github.com/slowphil/mingw-w64-texmacs) and invoke makepkg-mingw to build it.
 The details of the build options are set in the PKGBUILD of that repo : it will pull the latest svn source, possibly apply patches, then compile, and finally bundle everything that is needed to install on a windows machine in an executable installer (as well as an executable 7z archive for those needing/wanting a "portable" installation).

-## Making of the sdk installer itself
+## Making of the SDK installer itself

 Clone this repo in an pre-existing Msys2 install, or in a Linux machine (windows not needed).
 Then run pack_texmacs_sdk_installer.sh.
 See details in the script itself.